squid-cache/squid-cache.github.io/SquidFaq/OperatingSquid.rst

 object will not have changed, so the result is TCP_IMS_HIT.
 Squid will only return TCP_IMS_MISS if some other client causes a newer version of the object to be pulled into the cache.

-== How can I make Squid NOT cache some servers or URLs? ==

-In Squid-2, you use the ''cache'' option to specify uncachable requests.
-For example, this makes all responses from origin servers in the 10.0.1.0/24 network uncachable:
-{{{
-acl Local dst 10.0.1.0/24
-cache deny Local
-}}}

-This example makes all URL's with '.html' uncachable:
-{{{
-acl HTML url_regex .html$
-cache deny HTML
-}}}

-This example makes  a specific URL uncachable:
-{{{
-acl XYZZY url_regex ^http://www.i.suck.com/foo.html$
-cache deny XYZZY
-}}}

-This example caches nothing between the hours of 8AM to 11AM:
-{{{
-acl Morning time 08:00-11:00
-cache deny Morning
-}}}

-In Squid-1.1,
-whether or not an object gets cached is controlled by the ''cache_stoplist'', and ''cache_stoplist_pattern'' options.
-So, you may add:
-{{{
-cache_stoplist my.domain.com
-}}}

-== How can I delete and recreate a cache directory? ==

-Deleting an existing cache directory is not too difficult.
-Unfortunately, you can't simply change squid.conf and then reconfigure.
-You can't stop using a ''cache_dir'' while Squid is running.
-Also note that Squid requires at least one ''cache_dir'' to run.

-  * Edit your ''squid.conf'' file and comment out, or delete the ''cache_dir'' line for the cache directory that you want to remove.
-  * If you don't have any ''cache_dir'' lines in your squid.conf, then Squid was using the default.
-You'll need to add a new ''cache_dir'' line because Squid will continue to use the default otherwise.
-You can add a small, temporary directory, for example:{{{
-/usr/local/squid/cachetmp ....
-}}}If you add a new ''cache_dir'' you have to run ''squid -z'' to initialize that directory.
-  * Remeber that you can not delete a cache directory from a running Squid process; you can not simply reconfigure squid.
-You must shutdown Squid: {{{
-squid -k shutdown
-}}}
-  * Once Squid exits, you may immediately start it up again.
-Since  you deleted the old ''cache_dir'' from squid.conf, Squid won't try to access that directory.
-If you use the Run``Cache script, Squid should start up again automatically.
-  * Now Squid is no longer using the cache directory that you removed from the config file.
-You can verify this by checking "Store Directory" information with the cache manager.
-From the command line, type: {{{
-squidclient mgr:storedir
-}}}
-  * Now that Squid is not using the cache directory, you can ''rm -rf'' it, format the disk, build a new filesystem, or whatever.

-The procedure is similar to recreate the directory.

-  * Edit ''squid.conf'' and add a new ''cache_dir'' line.
-  * Shutdown Squid  (''squid -k shutdown'')
-  * Initialize the new directory by running {{{
-% squid -z
-}}}
-  * Start Squid again

 == Why can't I run Squid as root? ==